Raise your hand if you’re scared of the candy thermometer….. Hand raised HIGH here.

 3. Let the marshmallows sit in the pan for at least 6 hours, even better if you can wait overnight.

 I was pretty proud of my marshmallow triumph so I packaged them up in gift bags for friends and family who I saw on Sunday.
-Seeing there eyes smile with joy and exclaim “Homemade Marshmallows?!” like little children was such a treat.
-Plain or drizzled in the best dark chocolate you can find, these little pillows of magic will certainly bring you happiness.
+Seeing their eyes smile with joy and exclaim “Homemade Marshmallows?!” like little children was such a treat.